LDMX-Software/ldmx-software.github.io/src/physics/stats/multi-bin-combine.md

 ### Running
 There are a plethora of command line options for `combine` that I will not go into here.
-Instead, I just have two comments.
+Instead, I just have a few comments.
 1. In a low-background scenario, the asymptotic limits are not as trustworthy, so it is better to use the `--method HybridNew` rather than the default.
   This method does the full CLs technique with toy experiment generation.
   We can use the suggested settings for this method using the `--LHCmode LHC-limits` argument.
+We can also speed this up by using a "hint" to help get it started on the right path `--hintMethod AsymptoticLimits`.
+2. In a blinded (no data) scenario, we want to observe the median expected limit rather than the "observed" limit for some arbitrary chosen observed events.
+We can ask for this with `--expectedFromGrid=0.5`.
-2. One can label different runs within the output TTree with `--mass` and `--keyword-value` such that the resulting ROOT files can be `hadd`ed together into a single file containing all of the limits for the different runs of `combine`.
+3. One can label different runs within the output TTree with `--mass` and `--keyword-value` such that the resulting ROOT files can be `hadd`ed together into a single file containing all of the limits for the different runs of `combine`.

 For a single datacard example,
 ```
+denv combine \
+  --datacard datacard.txt \
+  --method HybridNew \
-denv combine --datacard datacard.txt --method HybridNew --LHCmode LHC-limits
+  --LHCmode LHC-limits \
+  --hintMethod AsymptoticLimits \
+  --expectedFromGrid=0.5
 ```
 Often, we want to estimate an exclusion for our different mass points as well.
 The brute-force way to do this is to simply write a datacard for each masspoint